SettRaziel/ruby_visualization/README.md

 ## Documentation
 Documentation is written in yard and can be created by running the shell-script `create_yard.sh`.
 Yard needs to be installed on the system in order to do that.
-Hopefully i find a place to publish the documentation online soon.
+The documentation can also be found online [here](https://bheld.eu/doc/terminal_doc/frames.html).

 ## Meta data format (in single line):
 #### Two dimensional data set: